goreleaser/goreleaser/www/docs/customization/templates.md

 Several fields in GoReleaser's config file support templating.

 Those fields are often suffixed with `_template`, but sometimes they may not be.
-The documentation of each section should explicit in which fields templating is available.
+The documentation of each section should be explicit about which fields support templating.

 On fields that support templating, these fields are always available: